pnovo/pNovoM/README.md

 The pNovoM software currently can only be run by command line.

 Three steps to use the pNovoM:
-1. Sequencing the trypsin and LysargiNase spectra (pNovo).
+1. De novo sequencing the trypsin and LysargiNase spectra (pNovo).

 2. Finding mirror spectra pairs in the two sequencing result sets (pMerge).

-3. De novo the mirror spectra pairs (pNovoM).
+3. De novo sequencing the mirror spectra pairs (pNovoM).

 A simple example is provided.
 You can follow the instruction below to test the example.

 1. Set the resource mgf path in param_MergeMirror.txt, run pMerge to find mirror spectrum pairs.
-When finish processing, two mfg files named "output_trypsin.mgf" and "output_LysargiNase.mgf" will be generated.
+When finish processing, two mgf files named "output_trypsin.mgf" and "output_LysargiNase.mgf" will be generated.
 The sepctra in these mgf files are mirror pairs.

 > pMerge.exe param_MergeMirror.txt